loganbestwick/geo-tools/README.md

 <h3>reverseGeocode(object[lat], [lng], callback)</h3>

 Takes 2 or 3 arguments.
 It can accept either an object with the lat/lng (ex. reverseGeocode({lat: 51.515400, lng: 7.455185}, callback)) or two numbers and the callback (ex. reverseGeocode(51.515400, 7.455185, callback)).
 If you use the latter format, order matters.
-Latitude must go first and longitude second (ex. reverseGeocode(51.515400, 7.455185, callback)).
+Latitude must go first and longitude second.

 <pre>
 reverseGeocode({lat: 37.79221, lng: -122.406141}, function(address){